ShelbyTV/iOS-Guidelines/README.md

 	- All other Objective-C Extensions
 - Constants
 	- Constants.h
-		- **#import**s all other constants and structure files.
+		- #import all other constants and structure files.
-		- For example, constants.h file should import constants files called:
+		- For example, Constants.h file should import constants files called:
 			- APIRoutes.h - Contains all API Routes used
 			- ColorConstants.h - Containts all colors
 - Supporting Files